PacificBiosciences/pbfusion/README.md

 ### Visualize fusion
-`visualize_fusion.py` will produce a genome browser shot when given an annotation, a single-line BEDPE file, and a mapped BAM.
+`visualize_fusion.py` will produce a genome browser plot when given an annotation, a single-line BEDPE file, and a mapped BAM.
 Optionally, you can specify a path to a pickle file for easier rerunning when refining a figure.

 Usage: